aravindan-barracuda/Moodle_new/docs/BarracudaWAFDeploy.md

 ```
 2. Creating the Azure Service Principal credentials

+    Follow the instructions in the article https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal for creating the Azure Service Principal.

-    Note: We use a gem called ```azure-credentials``` to create a the SPN credentials that will be used in the WAF for azure configuration.
+    Note: In the code snippet below a gem called ```azure-credentials``` to create a the SPN credentials that will be used in the WAF for azure configuration.

 ```
 {
-    if hash jq 2>/dev/null; then echo "jq is already installed";else sudo apt-get install -y jq;fi if hash jq 2>/dev/null; then echo "jq is already installed";else sudo apt-get install -y jq;fi if hash azure-credentials 2>/dev/null;then echo "azure-credentials gem is already installed";else gem install azure-credentials;fi echo "fetching azure SPN credentials..."
+    if hash jq 2>/dev/null; then echo "jq is already installed";else sudo apt-get install -y jq;fi if hash azure-credentials 2>/dev/null;then echo "azure-credentials gem is already installed";else gem install azure-credentials;fi echo "fetching azure SPN credentials..."